grafana/grafana-app-sdk/docs/tutorials/issue-tracker/04-boilerplate.md

 ### `pkg/watchers`

 Here we only have one file, created for our Issue kind.
-If we had more kinds, we'd have more files here, as the `project add operator` command generates a boilerplate watcher for each kind in CUE with a `target: "resource"`.
+If we had more kinds, we'd have more files here, as the `project component add operator` command generates a boilerplate watcher for each kind in CUE with a `target: "resource"`.
 This file defines a simple watcher object which implements `operator.ResourceWatcher`, with an additional `Sync` function which is used in conjunction with a `resource.OpinionatedWatcher`.
 All this boilerplate watcher does is check that it can cast the provided resource(s) into the `issue.Object` type, and then print a line to the console with the event type and details.

 Next, now that we have minimal functioning code, we can try, [deploying our project locally](05-local-deployment.md)